|Drop/Add Dates & Withdrawal Information|

 For withdrawal deadlines, see the Official Academic Calendar.

 Withdraw from College if you are a Graduate Student

-Students who wish to withdraw from college (drop all classes) should contact the directors of their respective graduate programs.
+Students who wish to withdraw from USF (drop all courses) should contact the directors of their respective graduate program.

 Students Receiving Federal Aid